 - Promote family discussions using prompts, such as the following.

 - Why is it necessary to stay home during the coronavirus outbreak?

 - How is social distancing a way to prevent the spreading of this virus?

 - What are other ways to prevent the spread of COVID-19?

 - Encourage parents to continue to update their families about the pandemic—yet use caution and refrain from overloading or overexposure to what is broadcast on television or accessed via phone.

-- Determine how technology might be used to maintain, improve, or extend connections with family members and friends.
+- Determine how to use technology to maintain, improve, or extend connections with family members and friends.

 - Explore alternative ways to demonstrate encouragement while practicing social distancing to minimize germ spreading (e.g., handshakes without touching, elbow bumps).